wingel/sds7102/README.md

     ./update.sh

+I've just updated the Linux kernel to 4.4.14, if you were using the old 3.12 kernel you will have to remove the .config file in the Linux
+directory:

+    rm linux/.config

-After cloning this repoistory, use the following command to download all dependencies (such as the Linux kernel) and then build everything:
+Use the following command to download all dependencies (such as the Linux kernel) and then build everything:

     ./build.sh